pk-cat/gulp-file-common/README.md

 it used for bundling resources(scripts, pages, styles and fonts)

-if you want to use this package, you need add a config file for page(The sibling directory of package.json), which called `pages.config.js`, in this file, it show the path of resources.
+- if you want to use this package, you need add a config file (The sibling directory of package.json), which called `pages.config.js`. in this file, it show the path of resources.

 here is example of this file: